Open-Attestation/documentation-website/website/docs/prereq-section/prerequisites.md

 >**Note:** If you need to change the binary name or the path to the binary, be sure to change the example above and the commands that you will run throughout the guide.

 ## Revocation method
-You need to define the revocation method at the point of issuance.
+If you require issued documents to be revocable, you need to define the revocation method at the point of issuance.
 For more information, see the [Differences between revocation methods](/docs/revoke-section/diff-btw-revocation-methods) article.